-If the government has concluded that permitting the use of certain social networking websites, including Facebook and Instagram, by its defence personnel is enabling enemy countries gain an edge, the courts would be loath to interfere with the decision, the Delhi High Court said on Wednesday.
+If the government has concluded that permitting certain social networking websites, including Facebook and Instagram, by its defense personnel is enabling enemy countries to gain an edge, the courts would be loath to interfere with the decision, the Delhi High Court said on Wednesday.

 It said warfare in today’s world is not confined to “accession of territory” but extends to affecting the economy and “inciting civil unrest” by enemy nations.

 The high court’s order came while dismissing a senior Army officer’s plea challenging the Indian Army’s recent policy banning armed forces personnel from using 89 social networking platforms.

 While pronouncing the order, a bench of justices Rajiv Sahai Endlaw and Asha Menon said, “Sorry we are dismissing.
 Thank you.”

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The high court, while considering the controversy for the stage of admission only, said other means of communication are still available to the petitioner officer and the ban was with respect to certain social networking websites only.